Symposium: Abraham Lincoln and the Constitution

 The symposium is free and open to the public and will be followed by a reception made possible by ALBF Board Member Jean Soman of Pinecrest, Florida, and her husband William Soman.
 This year FIU College Law joins the event as a co-sponsor, and attendance at the symposium will provide CLE credits to attorneys.

 Panelists include: Thomas Campbell, ALBF Treasurer and leading authority on both the legal aspects of the war and the role of Chicago during the conflict; Ediberto Roman, professor at FIU Law; Noah Weisbord, associate professor at FIU Law; and Frank J. Williams, ALBF Board Member, Lincoln scholar, and former chief justice of the Rhode Island Supreme Court.
-ALBF Chairman Harold Holzer will introduce the sessions and moderate the panel.If you love Soul Of Miami, please consider leaving a testimonial.
+ALBF Chairman Harold Holzer will introduce the sessions and moderate the panel.Thank you for using Soul Of Miami!